toreda/strong-types/README.md

 * Rejected negative integers (e.g. `-22`).

 # Custom Types
-Each built-in type like `StrongInt` and `StrongUInt` are helper functions wrapping `Strong<T>`.
+Each built-in type like `Int` and `UInt` are helper functions wrapping `Strong<T>`.
 They also apply validators which guarantee the `Strong<T>` value behaves as expected.
 While built-ins are provided for convenience, you can create custom types with your own validators.

 ## Instantiate `Strong<T>`